 The Robe played the Chinese for 11 weeks.
 After that, Fox fed to the Chinese all of the films they had in the CinemaScope pipeline.
 The names of the films were spelled out in interchangeable neon letters, backed with white wood or metal.
 The neon color of the interchangeable letters would change also.
 Sometimes yellow, sometimes purple as seen in this shot from the late 1954 engagement of There's No Business Like Show Business.

-By early 1956, the "CinemaScope" letters came down, and an elaborate neon border went around the area, leaving the entire frame available for a film's title display, as seen in this photo from the 1956 premiere of The King and I.
+By early 1956, the "CinemaScope" letters came down from the trestle sign and an elaborate neon border went around the area, leaving the entire frame available for a film's title display, as seen in this photo from the 1956 premiere of The King and I.